aidisapp/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+* HSTS helps prevent downgrade attacks by ensuring that subsequent connections to the website are made securely over HTTPS, even if an initial HTTP request is made.

 DNS lookup
 ----------